phpf/Event/README.md

 	}
 }
 ```

-You could then use the class like so:
+And then use it like so:
 ```php
 $events->on('myFilterEvent', function ($event) {
 	$event->setValue('Custom events');